Alan-Miller/iOSMessages/README.md

 iOSMessageExport
 ================

-Notes
+### Notes

-* Emojis only show up when viewing pages in Safari.
-* Images and videos are visible within the message threads, but all other content is linked.
 * Files are overwritten without checking to see if one already exists.
 * If you get an error about the DateTime module, see this CPAN article on installing modules: http://www.cpan.org/modules/INSTALL.html
-* If you're getting a `file is encrypted or is not a database` error, make sure you've disabled the "Encrypt iPhone backup" checkbox under the "Backup" settings panel in iTunes.
+* If you're getting a `file is encrypted or is not a database` error, make sure you have disabled the "Encrypt iPhone backup" checkbox under the "Backup" settings panel in iTunes.

-Basic steps:
+### Basic steps:

 1. Make an iOSBackup directory on the Desktop
     ```